What Is Christian Counseling?

 There are hundreds of therapeutic models and approaches for doing counseling.
 You may remember some of them from Psychology 101 in college.
 There’s Cognitive Behavioral Therapy, Attachment-Based Therapy, Client-Centered Therapy, Emotionally Focused Therapy, Dialectical Behavior Therapy, Eye Movement Desensitization Reprocessing Therapy, Gestalt Therapy, and on and on.
 It may surprise you to know that there is no “Christian Counseling Therapy.”

 The closest would be something called “Nouthetic Counseling,” also called “Biblical Counseling.”
 This is counseling in which the client’s wrong beliefs or behaviors are confronted and corrected with Scripture.
 It is similar to Cognitive Behavioral Therapy in that it seeks to change behavior by changing beliefs.
-Some of our counselors at Christian Counseling Associates use a form of this approach.
+Many Christian Counselors use this approach.

 However, there are thousands of Christian Counseling practices that do not do Nouthetic Counseling, yet what they do is still considered Christian counseling.
 So, if “Christian Counseling” isn’t a counseling modality or therapeutic approach, then back the original question: “What makes counseling ‘Christian counseling?’”